alsoscotland/react-super-select/README.md

 **optionValueKey** (String) (*optional - will use 'id' key if undefined*) - This value represents the key in each option object in your **dataSource** collection which represents the value that uniquely identifies that option across the dataSource collection.
 Think of it in terms of the value attribute of a traditional html <select> element

+#### Grouping (by Heading) Functionality
+ **groupBy** (String|Object|Function) *optional* - Allows you to sort your dropdown options in groups by leveraging Lodash's groupBy function.
+Please reference Lodash documentation for behavior of *groupBy* when passed different argument types

+ **customGroupHeadingTemplateFunction** (Function) *optional* (Used in conjunction with the **groupBy** option)- This function provides custom templating capability for your dropdown heading options.
+The function should accept the value returned as each group's object key (returned by the call of Lodash's groupBy when passed the value of your **groupBy** option)

 #### Rendering (Iterator) Function properties

  **customFilterFunction** (Function) *optional* - Used in conjunction with the **searchable** options.
 The function provided for this option will serve as a replacement of the default search filter function.
 (A default lowercase string comparison for text.
 Matches the **optionLabelKey** value to the text entered into the dropdown's search field).
 The function is passed as the second arg to [Lodash's filter function](https://lodash.com/docs#filter) and is along with your **dataSource** as the first arg.